CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/2-analysis.md

 There are multiple moving parts are required to make a collocated VR experience.
 First is implementing the offline version of the experience - getting data from the headset.
 This is thankfully mostly handled by game engines.

 Second part is to send the information between headsets.
-All recent headsets:footnote[By recent I mean headsets from this century.
-First VR systems likely did not have network connectivity]:cite[sword-of-damocles] which support 6DOF
+All recent headsets which support 6DOF

 ## Takeouts